 No music preparation or organisation system has ever been perfect, and this one would mean you’re only running your DJ software on one computer, with the Dropbox “cloud” element really being a “read only” copy of your music.
 It will also work better if you keep a nice, simple file naming convention as Dropbox lists tracks by filename, just as your Finder or Windows Explorer does.

 The exact way you choose to move forward will depend on your devices, library size, software and preferences.
-But in our view, iTunes shouldn't be part of that any more, at least for a great number of DJs, and we will no longer teach DJs to use it in this way.
-If you're still managing, or even still happy using it, we're not here to tell you you're wrong, but at the same time, we can't see things ever improving from the gradual decline we've endured over the past half decade.
+But in our view, you should think twice about using iTunes as be part of that, at least if you’re new to all of this.
+If you’re still happy with it, are prepared to put the extra time in to set it up, prepared avoid cloud features / streaming, and think it’ll still be here in a few years’ time, we’re not here to tell you you’re wrong, but at the same time, we can’t see things ever improving from the gradual decline we’ve endured over the past half decade.

 So what about that keynote, then?